 Blue Cash Preferred® Card from American Express

 While Chase's flagship cash back card may seem like an unconventional choice for our list of gas rewards cards, pay-at-the-pump purchases tend to show up on the Chase Freedom quarterly bonus calendar once or twice each year.
 When gas is a promotional category, activate the extra bonus online before the deadline, and you'll get 5 percent cash back on eligible gas purchases during that three-month promotional period.
-Chase allots those bonus rewards on up to $1,500 in combined purchases per quarter, but new customers can often qualify for sign-up bonuses -- currently it's a $100 bonus after you spend $500 on purchases within the first three months of opening your account.
+Chase allots those bonus rewards on up to $1,500 in combined purchases per quarter, but new customers can often qualify for sign-up bonuses -- currently for a limited time it's a $200 bonus after you spend $500 on purchases within the first three months of opening your account.

 Chevron and Texaco Visa Credit Card